yasha-sidin/ToysApp/README.md

 ## Technologies

-You need to use dependencies from pom.xml in this repo and install theese tools before you run app:
+You need to use dependencies from pom.xml in this repo and install this tool before you run app:

 1. Postgresql
    * https://www.postgresql.org/download/